-Ever wondered why some companies pop up on page one of Google while others are stuck way back on page three?
-Buying ads is an option, but you pay every time someone clicks, with no guarantee of a sale.
-Furthermore, ranking highly through your own merit (organic rankings) brings in way more customers than pay-per-click ads
+Ever wondered why some companies appear on the first page of Google while yours is buried way back on page three?
+Buying ads is an option, but you will pay every time someone clicks, with no guarantee of a sale.
+Furthermore, ranking highly through your own merit (organic rankings) has been shown repeatedly to attract far more customers than pay-per-click ads.

 If you are struggling to get your business noticed online and your competitors consistently outrank you on Google, there is a way to help you gain a much-needed competitive edge.

-My name is Mel Dunkin, and I’m the appointed UK agent for iLeadetal, the foremost lead generation and digital marketing agency in South Africa.
-In this video, I'll be covering the essentials of optimising a website for Google searches.
+My name is Mel Dunkin, and I’m the official UK partner of iLeadetal, the foremost lead generation and digital marketing agency in South Africa.
+In this article, I'll be covering the essentials of optimising your website for Google searches.

 SEO, or Search Engine Optimisation, is one of several tools that are vital for any business seeking to attract new customers.
 Most people now search for products or services online, and the majority will choose a supplier or manufacturer that appears at or near the top of the Google search results.
-Regularly posting search engine optimised content on your website and social media will help you achieve the higher rankings on Google, necessary to increase your visibility and attract more clients.
+Regularly posting search engine optimised content on your website and social media will help you achieve higher rankings on Google, which is essential for boosting your visibility and attracting more clients.

 SEO can be global or local.
 While the former focuses on helping businesses rank higher in worldwide searches, local SEO targets specific geographic regions, using location-based keywords, local content, citations and backlinks.
 By contrast, global SEO uses broader, more generic keywords.
 Incidentally, keywords may be single words, but they are more often phrases, known as long-tail keywords.

-SEO involves optimising both a webpage's content and its structure to make it more search engine-friendly.
-This requires both on-page and off-page adjustments.
+SEO involves optimising both a webpage's content and its structure to make it more search engine-friendly, requiring both on-page and off-page adjustments.

-Off-page actions involve building high-quality backlinks to a website from authoritative sources, and optimising concealed metadata, like title tags and image descriptions.
-Backlinks are links from other websites that point to your site, helping to enhance your credibility.
+Off-page actions involve building high-quality backlinks to a website from authoritative sources and optimising hidden metadata, such as title tags and image descriptions.
+Backlinks are links from other authoritative websites that point to your site, thereby enhancing your credibility.

 Search engine optimisation is invaluable to any business, but it requires time and experience that most companies lack.
 Furthermore, even most freelance SEO specialists in the UK either charge by the hour, which can be somewhat open-ended, or typically ask around £100 for 1,000 words.